As Russia sees tech brain drain, other nations hope to gain

 As soon as the war started in Ukraine, the Central Asian nation of Uzbekistan radically streamlined the process for obtaining work visas and residence permits for IT specialists.

-Anton Filippov, a programmer from St. Petersburg, and colleagues from his team, made the move to Tashkent, the Uzbek capital, where he grew up, even before those incentives were made public.
+Anton Filippov, a mobile app programmer from St. Petersburg, and the team of freelancers with whom he works made the move to Tashkent, the Uzbek capital, where he grew up, even before those incentives were made public.

 “On February 24, it was like we had woken up to this different terrible reality,” Filippov said.
 “We’re all young, less than 27 years old, and so we were afraid we might be called up to take part in this war.”